ionicthemes/ionic6-starter-app/README.md

 # Ionic 5 Full Starter App
-Ionic 5 is here with huge improvements.
-This ionic template is built using Angular 8 and Ionic Framework 5 and has everything you need to jump start your app development!
-Get Ion4FullApp and enjoy lots of carefully designed pages with the most required functionalities.
+Ionic 5 Full Starter App is a collection of common features and use cases, UI screens and ionic components that you can use as a whole like a starter template or cherry pick the specific features and components you want to add to your existing Ionic project.
+Either way, it will enable you to jump right into feature development and save valuable time.

 ## [Try the Demo](https://ionicthemes.com/product/ionic5-full-starter-app-pro-version)